2018 New York Giants season: Regular season

 Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: vs. Jacksonville Jaguars

 With the loss, the Giants started 0–1 for the second consecutive season.
-First round pick Saquon Barkley scored his first career NFL touchdown.
+First round pick Saquon Barkley scored his first career NFL touchdown on a 68-yard run early in the fourth quarter.

 Week 2: at Dallas Cowboys

 With the loss, the Giants started 0–2 for the second consecutive season.
 It was 20–3 for most of the 4th quarter until the Giants scored 10 points in the final 2:09.